byeoon/MyShare/README.md

-# MeShare
+# MyShare
 Share files, notes, and links from any device.
+Specifically designed to have a clean, robust interface with multi-platform support and fast updating.

+## TODO
+- [ ] Login page